 Predictably, that zippy twin-engine got very popular.
-Around 1992, Paul Fayard, another of Danny's mentors, approached Smith about leasing a King Air from him.
-It took some doing, but having a 14-seater aircraft did much to build the teenaged Skydive Carolina's customer base and student program.
-By 1994, Smith was ready to walk away from banking for good and go full-time into dropzone operation, and Danny arranged with Paul to trade that King Air for one of Paul's Twin Otters.
+Around 1992, Paul Fayard, another of Danny’s mentors, approached Smith about leasing a King Air from him.
+It took some doing, but having a 14-seater aircraft did much to build Skydive Carolina’s customer base and student program.
+By 1994, Smith was ready to walk away from banking for good and go full-time into dropzone operation, and he arranged to trade that King Air for one of Paul’s Twin Otters.

 The fleet kept growing, and the planes kept improving.
 Paul helped Danny buy his first King Air; soon after, the dropzone purchased a Caravan.
-These days, the dropzone operates two Caravans on the field--one of them, a coveted Supervan.
+These days, the dropzone operates a King Air, a Twin Otter, and a Cessna 182.

 Right: 1980.
 Danny Smith jumping into the Charlotte Motor Speedway for what was then known as the NASCAR World 600.

 What had started as a single, multi-purpose building, grew as well.
 When the old glider operation moved away to open up its own private field, Skydive Carolina took over their hangar.

 “We have two hangars now,” Danny points out.
 “We also have a training center, an office building, a bunkhouse and a snack bar.
 My wife and partner, Annette, who is an interior designer, has really made the place look great.
 Every year that we have been in business, we have continually grown and gotten bigger.
 I believe it is going to continue that way.
 Our numbers keep getting better.”